BeyondMagic/beyondmagic/README.md

 ___

-Future open-source projects:
-+ a blog for me, of course!
-+ a desktop on Wayland as good as mine on Xorg.
-+ a program to simulate borders around windows.
-+ [todoncli](https://github.com/BeyondMagic/todoncli), the first project I worked with, rewrite in Typescript!
-+ a website showing the most horrific events in the last two centuries.
-+ a visually wonderful game in C++!
-+ a voice recognizer to word in C++!
-+ a input-engine in TypeScript that doesn't suck!

-___

 If you want to help and/or incentivate me to create more and better programs: firstly, thank you!
 You can donate to:

 **Buy Me a Coffe**: https://www.buymeacoffee.com/BeyondMagic